falcosecurity/kernel-crawler/README.md

 # Running an on-prem probe builder

-The probe builder can be used to automatically build kernel modules for [OSS Sysdig](https://github.com/draios/sysdig) as well as the [commercial Sysdig agent](https://sysdig.com/).
+The probe builder can be used to automatically build kernel modules for the [commercial Sysdig agent](https://sysdig.com/).
 It can run on any host with Docker installed, including (with some preparation) air-gapped hosts.

 The description below assumes that we need to build probes for:
 * agent 12.0.0 (substitute the version as required)